It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 For therapists, they should educate their patients on the benefits of an active approach to recovery.
 For an individual, being well-informed about the condition and load management can help avoid overtreatment that can increase the chances of getting invasive treatments.

 LOVE is then applied after a few days.

 For patients with musculoskeletal disorders, movement and exercise are highly beneficial.
 Normal activities should be resumed as soon as the symptoms allow.
 Optimal loading without worsening the pain promotes healing.

 O for Optimism

-Positive mindset plays a key role in rehabilitation.
-Pessimism is associated with less optimal results and worse prognosis.
+A positive mindset plays a key role in rehabilitation.
+Pessimism is associated with less optimal results and a worse prognosis.
 A strong belief in attaining complete recovery makes it more likely to happen.
 Optimism enhances the likelihood of optimal recovery.

 V for Vascularisation

 A pain-free cardiovascular activity should commence a few days after injury to increase motivation and improve blood flow to the injured structures.
 When started early, mobilisation and aerobic exercise improve function and reduce the need for pain medications.